This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 How to Buy Pork

-Domesticated pigs are very smart creatures, and have served as an integral part of homesteads and smallholdings for thousands of years.
-They are not suited in any way to the kind of crowding and filth found in typical pig-farming factories, and will bite each others’ tails and ears off in such stressful conditions.
+First, domesticated pigs are highly intelligent creatures, and have served as an integral part of homesteads and smallholdings for thousands of years.
+They are not suited in any way to the kind of indoor confinement, crowding and filth found in typical pig-farming factories.

-The conditions in factory pig farms are so disgusting, in fact, that commercial pigs must be given multiple antibiotics, steroids and other pharmaceuticals just so they can make it to your table.
+Second, the conditions in factory pig farms are so severe that commercial pigs are often given antibiotics, growth promoters and other pharmaceuticals just so they can make it to your table.

 It is thought that methicillin-resistant Staphylococcus aureus or MRSA, the highly virulent, flesh-eating staph infection that is resistant to antibiotics, originated on factory pig farms.
 Swine flu as well.

-Industrial hog manure lagoons pollute the air for miles, destroying quality of life for everyone living nearby.
-These lagoons can also pollute ground water and nearby wells, and sometimes they even explode and catch fire as methane builds up in them.
+Lastly, and perhaps worst of all, unregulated industrial hog manure lagoons pollute the air for miles, destroying ecosystems and quality of life for everyone living nearby.
+These lagoons can also pollute ground water and nearby wells, severely contaminate rivers during seasonal flooding, and sometimes even explode and catch fire as methane builds up in them.

 But not all pork is created equal.